aprosvetova/xiaomi-kettle/README.md

 The work is done by Anna Prosvetova.

 Thanks to [jadx-gui](https://github.com/skylot/jadx) for APK decompiling, [IDA Pro](https://www.hex-rays.com/products/ida/index.shtml) for native library disassembling and my dear friend [@Scorpi](https://github.com/Scorpi) for moral support and lots of help.

+Are you Russian?
+You can [subscribe my Telegram channel](https://tele.gg/theyforcedme) <3.